 To reconnect the people back to the land, researchers from Te Herenga Waka - Victoria University of Wellington are working with Māori Land Court, Births, Deaths and Marriages Historical, and Land Information New Zealand (LINZ) data, using machine learning and Bayesian record linkage to identify and validate the existence and location of specific names relating to whenua.
 These techniques draw on both analogue and digital maps as well as linked open data triplestore for an app called Māhere.
 Central to this mahi is the development of ‘Punakupu’, the first bilingual Māori-English ontology (classification and explanation of entities) that underpins the data structure, defining relationships between data points through a Te Ao Maōri lens.

 Strengthening indigenous communities

-No effective digital technology exists to help Māori organisations and individuals accurately identify and track down landowners.
-The project’s work will help change that and the open source nature of the technology’s development means that iwi and hapū across the country as well as indigenous communities around the globe could benefit from it.
+This project is building effective digital technology to help Māori organisations and individuals accurately identify and track down landowners.
+The project’s work is open source framed by a kaitiakitanga (guardianship) licensing protocol , which means iwi and hapū across the country as well as indigenous communities around the globe could benefit from it.

 This Spearhead Project commenced in 2016, ending in June 2022 and has received a total of $4.4M funding.
 The project was initiated through a process whereby a cross-disciplinary group of academics and practitioners came together to design research projects with the aim of supporting solutions for some of Aotearoa-NZ’s grand challenges.